nickopotamus/starter-academic/content/post/immunology-vaccine/index.md

 * It can't track you (and let's be honest, you're probably reading this on your mobile phone, and have at least one of a Google, Twitter, or Facebook account.
 Nobody needs to implant a microchip to track you because we all [freely give our data anyway](https://techtalk.gfi.com/if-its-free-youre-probably-the-product/))
 * It can't give you COVID (even less so than normal vaccines)
 * It can't alter your DNA
-* The vaccine isn't just about you
+* The vaccine isn't just about you, even if catching COVID [essentially doubles your risk of dying this year](https://medium.com/wintoncentre/how-much-normal-risk-does-covid-represent-4539118e1196)
-* And COVID is a genuine problem
+* And COVID is a genuine problem for the entire population

 We'll return to Colin's plots for that last two points: Regardless of what idiots on Twitter post, that gets published by the Daily Fail, all cause mortality is much higher this year than in recent history.
 Not only is COVID (red) killing more peoplem than we'd like, the ramifications of this on the NHS is killing people from other things too (orange).
 We can't look after you if you get cancer, or crash your car, if [we have no beds](https://www.icnarc.org/Our-Audit/Audits/Cmp/Reports) because they're all full of COVID.